UACES Doctoral Training Academy: Career Development

 The Doctoral Training Academy proved to be an excellent opportunity for researchers to meet people who are engaged in related areas of research.

-Watch a video about 2016's Doctoral Training Academy (Student Forum Seminar 2016):
+Watch a video about 2016's Doctoral Training Academy (formerly known as the Student Forum Seminars):

 Venue and time